 See also the following online research guides

-The European Union (EU) is a supranational economic and political union of 28 Member States.
-For information on the EU member countries, see Europa.eu.
+The European Union (EU) is a supranational economic and political union of 27 Member States.
 The principal offices of the EU are located in Brussels, Belgium.

 The EU is based on the rule of law: everything it does is founded on treaties, voluntarily and democratically agreed by its member countries.The EU is also governed by the principle of representative democracy, with citizens directly represented at Union level in the European Parliament and Member States represented in the European Council and the Council of the EU.